Diatomaceous Earth (food grade): bug killer you can eat!

 Some places sell an 8 ounce shaker.
 I think it is wise to get at least a few pounds of the stuff.
 It keeps well (it's already millions of years old) and is useful for so many things.
 And if you get too little, you are likely to not use enough.

 So I've done a lot of research on this .... and I've used diatomaceous earth from about eight different sources ... and here is what I'm recommending: This is food grade diatomateous earth guaranteed to be "less than 0.5% crystaline silica".
-After a long talk with the guy that runs this outfit, I found out that most of this diatomaceous earth runs about 0.1% to 0.2% crystaline silica.
+After a few phone calls, I found out that most of this diatomaceous earth runs about 0.1% to 0.2% crystaline silica.
 By far the best I've ever heard of.

 This next one is food grade diatomaceous earth where all they would tell me is that it has less than 0.5% crystalline silica.
 Not as good as the stuff above, but still way better than the others I could find: